Liouville Conformal Field Theory on even-dimensional spheres: Introduction

-On the other hand, the study of conformal geometry in dimension higher than two has considerably developed recently, with the introduction of higher-dimensional analogues of the Laplace operator and the Gauss curvature : the GJMS operators and the $\mathcal{Q}$-curvature \cite{GJMS}.
-As we will see later, these operators play a role which is similar to the one of their two-dimensional analogues in the context of LCFT : it is therefore natural to expect that one can define LCFT in higher dimension by using the same framework as the one introduced in the two-dimensional case.
-More generally, the topic of higher-dimensional CFT has regained attention lately, with for instance the AdS/CFT correspondence (introduced in the seminal work \cite{M99} by Maldacena) that establishes a duality between instances of string theories on Anti-de Sitter spaces and Conformal Field Theories on their boundary, the most famous example establishing a correspondence between the type IIB string theory and $\mathcal N=4$ supersymmetric Yang-Mills theory.
+On the other hand, the study of conformal geometry in dimension higher than two has considerably developed recently, with the introduction of higher-dimensional analogues of the Laplace operator and the Gauss curvature: the Graham-Jenne-Mason-Sparling (GJMS in what follows) operators and the $\mathcal{Q}$-curvature \cite{GJMS}.
+As we will see later, these operators play a role which is similar to the one of their two-dimensional analogues in the context of LCFT: it is therefore natural to expect that one can define LCFT in higher dimension by using the same framework as the one introduced in the two-dimensional setting.
+More generally, the topic of higher-dimensional Conformal Field Theory (CFT in the rest of the document) has regained attention lately, with for instance the AdS/CFT correspondence (introduced in the seminal work \cite{M99} by Maldacena) that establishes a duality between instances of string theories on Anti-de Sitter spaces and CFTs on their boundary, the most famous example establishing a correspondence between type IIB string theory and $\mathcal N=4$ supersymmetric Yang-Mills theory.